w3c/wcag3/guidelines/groups/image-and-media-alternatives/media-alternatives/accessible-video-player-selected.md

 * Changing the language of the audio descriptions.

 :::applies-when
-Applies when a video is used that does not play in standard browsers.
+a video is used that does not play in standard browsers.
 :::

 :::tests